 You will want to avoid this behavior as much as possible because it can lead to more metabolic damage in the long run.

 If you are new to thyroid-related issues and you want to get started then the goal should be to start low and slow.

 Starting with high-intensity exercise for 15 minutes 1-2x per week is usually a safe bet.

 As you progress, and as you listen to your body, you can increase both the duration and frequency with which you exercise.

-As you determine which exercises you should be doing it's worth pointing out that you should put preference on those types of exercises which help to build muscle mass in your body.
+As you determine which exercises you should be doing it’s worth pointing out that you should put preference on those types of exercises that help to build muscle mass in your body.

 The more muscle mass you have the higher your metabolism will be.